prisma/prisma1/content/03-Guides/02-Auth/07-Authentication-with-Facebook-for-React-&-Apollo.md

 `
 ```

-Now, you can use the `compose` function to easily add multiple GraphQL operations to the component.
+Now, you can use the `compose` function again to easily add multiple GraphQL operations to the component.
 Adjust the current export statement to look like this:

 ```js(path="src/components/CreatePost.js")
 export default compose(